D4rk-5ky/Syncerate/README.md

 :
 ```

-Remote destinations remain supported because Syncerate splits on the final colon-space sequence:
+Remote destinations remain supported because the SSH `host:dataset` colon has no following space, while Syncerate splits only on the **first** exact colon-space separator:

 ```text
 backupuser@192.0.2.20:BackUp/Media: --recvoptions="o compression=zstd"
 ```

-The text after the separator is parsed as command arguments and appended to the Syncoid command for that dataset pair only.
+The text after the separator is parsed with `shlex` as command arguments and appended to the Syncoid command for that dataset pair only.
+Because only the first `: ` separator is consumed, quoted argument values may themselves contain `: ` text without changing the destination dataset.

 ## Configuration file